Over One Million Separations done by FastFilms and now T-Seps since 1999!*

 Between 1999 and 2009 over 10,000 copies of FastFilms were sold!

 * In fairness we don’t really know how many seps have been done in 19 years.
-But, my guess is if you have bought a T-Shirt in the last 19 years there is a GREAT chance it was separated with FastFilms or T-Seps.
+But, my guess is if you have bought a T-Shirt since 2000 there is a GREAT chance it was separated with FastFilms or T-Seps.
 Some of the largest printers in the world use our programs.
 We have some customers with over 50 licenses and huge art staffs who rely on the programs every hour of the day.
 In fact these large customers boast of doing thousands of separations with our programs every year.

 Simple math helps our “boast” of “millions of separations done.”
 If we only look at the first ten years of 10,000 users (at a rate of 1,000 new users per year for ten years) – and if those users only did 20 seps per year that equals 1,100,000 seps!
 That does not even count the additional new users added since the program’s name was changed to T-Seps in 2010.